StevenRice99/Easy-AI/readme.md

 # Overview

-- Easy-AI consists of templates for four assignments that aim to build the skills necessary to complete the included project.
+- Easy-AI consists of three assignments and a final project.
+Assignment one introduces students to sensors and actuators for agents, assignment two teaches state machines and has students develop steering behaviors, and assignment three has students implement corner-graph node placement and A* pathfinding navigation.
+Each assignment is designed to be a building block to prepare for the final project of creating a game of capture the flag.
 Source code is fully commented with guidance to where sections are to be completed in each assignment.
-Assignments one and two focus on utilizing the Easy-AI library, whereas assignments three and four focus on developing the Easy-AI library itself.
-Each assignment is designed to be a building block to prepare for the final project of creating a game of capture the flag.

 # Assignment 1